Vatricania: Taxonomy

-The name is accepted by the Royal Horticultural Society in the UK.

-It is placed in Trichocereinae Tribe.
+The species was lumped into Espostoa in 1959.
+A hybrid origin was suggested as there are differences from Espostoa.
+Molecular evidence suggests that Espostoa is not the correct placement for this species.

 Cultivation

 Can be grown in the USA, in Zone USDA: 9b-11.

 It can survive a minimum average temperature of 55°F (12°C) and can tolerate positions in full sun.